tjkorthal/menu-api/README.md

 3. Open a new terminal window and run `npm run serve`
 4. Run `bundle exec rspec`

-NOTE: Because resource ids are currently hardcoded in the tests you'll need to restart your API server between test runs for accurate results.
+NOTE: Running the integration tests deletes all resources.
 Endpoints are documented in `openapi.yml`